-Janine Payne, co-executive director, leads the Institute’s efforts promoting and cultivating strategic partnerships to advance women’s health.
-Janine believes that the Institute is distinctively positioned to affect a women’s health and wellness through a focus on relationship building, research, listening and leadership.
+Janine Payne, a co-executive director, leads the Institute’s efforts promoting and cultivating strategic partnerships to advance women’s health.
+Janine believes that the Institute is distinctively positioned to affect women’s health and wellness through a focus on relationship building, research, listening, and leadership.
 She says that “Communities across our nation seek strong public health efforts to help prevent disease and promote and prolong life, and the Institute aims to make a difference in how health information is shared among women and their families – and to make calls to action clear and easy to achieve.”

 Distinct from her personal role as Co-Founder of the Institute, Janine provides strategic guidance on stakeholder engagement initiatives for the Department of Health and Human Services, Agency for Healthcare Research and Quality in the areas of opioid use/abuse, and the integration of behavioral health and primary care, and building a social media presence for the agency.
-During her nine years at the agency, she has led health care knowledge transfer projects that include an 11-state multimedia initiatives to help reduce stroke in southern regions of the U.S., which also gained $2.2M in added value over the campaign year.
-Janine also co-led a 20-hospital patient safety improvement project in the areas of fall prevention and pressure ulcer reduction project, and managed the marketing strategy, dissemination and evaluation of outreach for this effort.
+During her 10 years at the agency, she has led health care knowledge transfer projects that include 11-state multimedia initiatives to help reduce stroke in southern regions of the U.S., which also gained $2.2M in added value over the campaign year.
+Janine also co-led a 20-hospital patient safety improvement project in the areas of fall prevention and pressure ulcer reduction project and managed the marketing strategy, dissemination and evaluation of outreach for this effort.

-Prior to this work, Janine led a national substance abuse community coalition-based workforce development and leadership program for young adults in underrepresented communities, and served as program director for a cervical cancer awareness and education project that involved eight Historically Black Colleges and Universities and Hispanic Serving Institutions to become agents of change in a comprehensive women's health program.
-Janine says, “Health starts at home, and then spreads to our communities and workplace, and that’s why our work at the Institute is necessary – and our coalition of women will help us lead.”
+Prior to this work, Janine led a national substance abuse community coalition-based workforce development and leadership program for young adults in underrepresented communities and served as program director for cervical cancer awareness and education project that involved eight Historically Black Colleges and Universities and Hispanic Serving Institutions to become agents of change in a comprehensive women's health program.
+Janine says, “Health starts at home and then spreads to our communities and workplace, and that’s why our work at the Institute is necessary – and our coalition of women will help us lead.”

 Born in Cleveland, OH, Janine earned her MPH from Walden University, and a BA in Business Administration at Strayer College, Alexandria, VA.
 She enjoys performing live music, and during the spring and summer months, her vegetable garden becomes her mind and body therapy and workout.
 Janine has traveled throughout Europe, and parts of Africa.
 She shares 37 years of marriage to her Air Force retired husband Don, and has two grown children who work and live in Virginia.